XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/_posts/2019-08-04-the-new-website-is-here!.md

 ---
 layout: single
-title: Announcing Xiaomi Firmware Updater website V1!
+title: Announcing XM Firmware Updater website V1!
 categories: Updates
 ---

 The new website is now online, completely re-written from scratch.

-Xiaomi Firmware Updater website since the creation of it had some *minor issues* like homepage table loading and mobile view compatibility.
+XM Firmware Updater website since the creation of it had some *minor issues* like homepage table loading and mobile view compatibility.

 Fortunately, I have got a good time to work on the website update, and this time I recreated it from scratch.
 However, I've used the same template as before to keep the familiar look and feel.